What will be the impact of Brexit if I wish to move to the United Kingdom in order to live there?

 - are looking for a job there (as long as you are actively looking for a job and have genuine chances of being hired).

-If you settle in the United Kingdom before the end of the transition period, you are legally allowed to stay until 30 June 2021 and after this date if your 'pre-settled status' application is successful.
+If you settled in the United Kingdom before the end of the transition period (31/12/2020) you are legally allowed to stay until 30 June 2021.
+After this date, you can only stay in the UK if your “pre-settled status” application has been successful (see question 2).

 If you wish to settle in the United Kingdom after the end of the transition period (01/01/2021) you will no longer be covered by the withdrawal agreement.
 The British immigration law valid at that time will then be applicable to you.
 The British Home Office made an announcement about that.